ysumit52/Demo_Game_Using_Construct2/README.md

 # knightninja
-It's a Simple Game Of Mario type that developed using Construct2.
+It's a Simple Game that developed using Construct2.